 Potable water wells along Highway 3 obtain their supply from deep confined overburden and fractured bedrock aquifers(s) at depths well below the planned depth of any excavations (i.e., 15 m or more at most locations).
-Therefore, it is unlikely that the proposed Highway 3 improvements will impact groundwater resources, such as diversion of groundwater flow and/or loss in well yield, since excavations will not extend necessary to prevent dust and debris from entering tributaries, adjacent drainage ditches or escaping beyond to those depths, and no dewatering of the deep aquifer is required.
+Therefore, it is unlikely that the proposed Highway 3 improvements will impact groundwater resources, such as diversion of groundwater flow and/or loss in well yield, since excavations will not extend to those depths, and no dewatering of the deep aquifer is required.
 However, any shallow wells in close proximity to areas of dewatering or excavations within the shallow aquifer will be identified in detail design to determine the potential for interference and any associated monitoring requirements.